Flowscape-UI/canvas-react/README.md

 - Click on a node: it becomes the only selected node.
 - Ctrl/Cmd + Click: toggles the clicked node in the selection set.
 - Click on empty space (no mouse movement): clears selection.
-- Dragging on empty space pans the canvas and does not change selection.
+- Left-drag on empty space performs box selection.
+Panning uses the middle (button 1) or right (button 2) mouse button.

 ### Keyboard & Shortcuts